zonemaster/zonemaster/docs/public/specifications/tests/Consistency-TP/consistency05.md

            server name then repeat *A Query* (recursively, if needed) to the name servers in the referral until an A RRset is returned or the querying is stopped by e.g. NXDOMAIN or no response.
-           1. If an A RRset is returned, then use it in the next step as if was a response on the first query.
+           1. If an A RRset is returned, then use it in the next step as if it were a response on the first query.
        4. If any query was not responded to or returned an [RCODE Name] not being "NoError" then go to next NS name server name.